Multiparty testing preorders: Processes and testing preorders

-The process $\zero$ stands for the terminated process, $\one$ for the process that reports success and then terminates, and $\mu.p$ for a service that executes $\mu$ and then continues as $p$.
+The process $\zero$ stands for the terminated process, $\one$ for the process that reports success and then terminates, and $\mu.p$ for a process that executes $\mu$ and then continues as $p$.
 Alternative behaviours are specified by terms of the form $p + q$, while recursive ones are introduced by terms like $\recX.p$.
-We sometimes omit trailing $\zero$ and write, e.g., $a.b+c$ instead of $a.b.\zero + c.\zero$.
+We denote by $\mathcal{P}$ the set of all processes.
 We write $\n(p)$ for the set of names $a\in\mathcal{N}$ such that either $a$ or $\co{a}$ occur in $p$.

 The operational semantics of processes is given in terms of a labelled transition system (\textsc{lts}) $p\tr{\lambda} q$ with $\lambda\in\actset\cup\{\tau,\success\}$, where $\success$ signals the successful termination of an execution.